tooxo/Geiler-Musik-Bot/README.md

 A discord-bot for playing music in discord.

 # What services are supported?
-Spotify Titles & Playlists; Youtube Links & Playlists; Search by Term
+Spotify Titles, Playlists, Artists & Albums; Youtube Links & Playlists; Search by Term [All Songs are played via YouTube]

 # Gimme the invite link
 Its on the statistics site of the bot: https://f.chulte.de